casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.md

 ## Testing the Design
 Before starting this segment power-cycle the board.
-This is to force a hard reset of the on-board rfpll clocking network.
+This is to force a hard reset of the on-board RFPLL clocking network.
 After the board has rebooted, start IPython and establish a connection to the board using `casperfpga` in the normal way.